-On Windows 10 devices with multiple GPUs, you have been able to set the preferred graphics processor an app should use with graphics control panels available from different companies, such as Nvidia and AMD.
+On Windows 10, devices with multiple GPUs can select the preferred graphics card an app should use within the graphics control panels software available from Nvidia and AMD.

-Starting with version 1803 (Redstone 4), Windows 10 introduces a new section in the Settings app that also allows to specify the preferred GPU for traditional desktop and Microsoft Store applications to improve system performance or battery life.
+However, the Settings app includes a page that lets you select the preferred graphics card for legacy and Microsoft Store apps to improve system performance or battery life.

-In order to force an app to use a discrete GPU instead of the integrated one, or vice versa to provide better system performance or battery life, do the following:
+To force an app to use a discrete GPU instead of the integrated adapter, use these steps:

 Click on System.